Beyond the Cycle of Trauma Institute

 We are a non-profit organization dedicated to providing affordable and practical neuroscience-based education and resources to empower health care workers, administrators, counsellors, teachers parents, workers, professionals, organizations, and communities that work with the after-effects of trauma.
 We develop simple tools to help people understand what they are seeing and feeling in order to better respond to stressful situations, decrease the chance of contributing to trauma cycles, improve their resiliency, and strengthen one's chances of healing past the cycle of trauma.

-From our physician members who have received full training, we aim to expand towards sustainable low cost ongoing edcation for healthcare and clinic staff throughout the country; as well as create support groups of professionals who share a similar set of challenges around trauma, through a common understanding of brain basics of trauma-rooted behaviours, and its resultant response skill sets that can be used to enhance our resiliency, and our effectiveness in reaching beyond the cycles of trauma.
+For our physician members who have received full training, we aim to expand towards sustainable low cost ongoing education for healthcare and clinic staff throughout the country; as well as create support groups of professionals who share a similar set of challenges around trauma, through a common understanding of brain basics of trauma-rooted behaviours, and its resultant response skill sets that can be used to enhance our resiliency, and our effectiveness in reaching beyond the cycles of trauma.

 For workshop requests, contact us at: